jhallen/joe-editor/docs/tasks.md

 option to the joerc file.
 Note that this was broken for terminfo in versions of JOE below 3.4.

-When it is working, the command: "joe -bg_text bg_222" should have a gray background.
+When it is working, the command: "joe -assume_256color -text_color bg_222" should have a gray background.

 ### UTF-8